sean-reed/industry-eval-tool-issues/README.md

 3. Provide a detailed description of the feature you'd like to see added to MyCode.
 4. Include use cases and examples to help illustrate the value of the feature.

+## Label System

+We use labels to help categorize and prioritize issues and feature requests.
+Some common labels include:

+- `bug`: Issues that represent bugs or unexpected behavior.
+- `enhancement`: Issues that suggest new features or improvements to existing ones.
+- `question`: Issues that are questions or requests for clarification.
+- `feature request`: Requests for new features or improvements to existing ones.